jrobson1065/restaurant/README.md

   - [ ] Your code should follow the single-responsibility principle of the SOLID methodology and should follow the inheritance and encapsulation pillars of APIE (OOP).
   - [ ] Your code should have console logs that demonstrate the code flow as reservations are created and modified, etc.
   - [ ] There should only ever be 1 instance of your restaurant.
 Include logic that prevents creating a second restaurant.
 (Singleton Pattern)
+  - [ ] Reservations should be generated from a reservation class that can consistently generate new reservation objects as needed.
+(Factory Pattern)
+  - [ ] The process of creating a reservation should happen in several steps as you attempt retrieve information (eg: restaurant hours, seats available, etc).
+(Builder Pattern)
   - [ ] Allow guests to get an alert 1 hour before their scheduled reservation.
 (Observer Pattern)
-  - [ ] Reservations should be generated from a reservation class that can consistently generate new reservation objects as needed.
-(Factory Pattern)
   - [ ] Accept reservations as objects that get stored in the restaurant object.
 (Mediator Pattern)

 # Functionality Requirements: